Model-Estimation-Free, Dense, and High Dimensional Consistent Precision Matrix Estimators: Conclusion

+Each element of $A$ is drawn independently from the normal distribution $\mathcal{N} (0.5,1/\sqrt{K})$.
+The idiosyncratic error, $u_t$, is drawn from the normal distribution, $\mathcal{N}(0, \Sigma_u)$.
 In our design, we define $\Sigma_u:p\times p$ as a diagonal matrix with diagonal elements sampled from uniform distribution with $\text{Unif}(1,3) \times \log(p)$.
 With that we capture noisy setups in complex models and can understand the effect of noise on adaptive PCR and RRE with $p-1>n$ specifically.
-The results for $K=3, 5$ (true number of hidden factors) are presented in Tables \ref{tab:K=3}-\ref{tab:K=5}, respectively.
-We also have the same design with true number of latent factors as $K=20$, the results were very similar to $K=5$ hence not reported.
-This $K=20$ Table can be obtained from authors on demand.
-However note that we still use $K=20$ in other tables to see the effects of fitting larger number of factors when the true DGP has few factors.
-In addition, to further demonstrate how our methods behave as the signal-to-noise ratio (SNR) changes, we rewrite (\ref{eq:1}) in compact form:
+The results for $K=3, 5$ (true number of hidden factors) are presented in Table \ref{tab:K=3}.
+However note that we also use $K=20$ to see the effects of fitting larger number of factors when the true DGP has few factors.

-Similar to \cite{bbsmw21}, we multiply each element of $A$ by a scalar $\alpha$ chosen from the range ${0.1,...,1.5}$.
-Fixing $K=20,n=400$, we experiment in high- dimensional case, with $p=450$.
-The low dimensional case is almost identical to high dimensional case, so we report only high dimensional case.
-Then for each $\alpha$, we calculate the SNR and plot the precision matrix estimation error for any of the utilized models.
-The results are presented in Figure 1.